|

 2. Pelvic Tilts- Lie on your back with your knees bent and feet flat.
 Gently tilt your pelvis so your lower back presses into the floor, then release.
 This helps engage your deep abdominal muscles along with the pelvic floor.
 3. Diaphragmatic Breathing- Deep breathing helps reduce intra-abdominal pressure and allows the pelvic floor to move naturally.

 4. See a Pelvic Floor Physical Therapist- If you’re dealing with discomfort, incontinence, or just want expert support, a pelvic floor PT can create a personalized plan to help you recover safely and effectively.
 Pelvic floor recovery isn’t a race.
 Healing takes time, and every body is different.
 Rest, hydration, and gentle movement are all part of the equation.
 And remember: asking for help, whether from your OBGYN, a physical therapist, or a postpartum coach, is a sign of strength, not weakness.
 Caring for your pelvic floor after childbirth is one of the best investments you can make in your long-term health and quality of life.
 Whether you’re newly postpartum or a few years into parenthood, it’s never too late to start.
 Strong doesn’t mean “bouncing back”, it means building back better, with awareness, support, and self-compassion.
 Got questions?
 Contact me for resources and recommendations for local pelvic floor therapists.
+When planning for a new baby, most parents spend a great deal of time preparing for birth—taking classes, reading books, packing hospital bags.
+But one crucial period often gets overlooked in all the excitement: the postpartum phase.
+This is where a postpartum plan becomes not just helpful, but essential.

 What Is a Postpartum Plan?
 A postpartum plan is a written or mental guide that outlines how you and your support system will manage life after the baby arrives.
 It focuses on your recovery, newborn care, mental and emotional well-being, division of household responsibilities, and support resources.
 Unlike a birth plan, which centers around a single event, a postpartum plan anticipates weeks or months of adjustment and change.
 Why a Postpartum Plan Matters 1.
 Supports Physical Recovery- The physical toll of childbirth—whether vaginal or cesarean—requires time, rest, and care.
 A postpartum plan helps make sure meals are prepared, housework is managed, and mom has time to rest.
 It can include arrangements for meal trains, visitors, and chore delegation to ensure recovery is prioritized.
 2. Helps Manage Emotional Health- Hormonal shifts, sleep deprivation, and new responsibilities can lead to mood swings, anxiety, and postpartum depression.
 A plan can outline signs to watch for and include contact information for mental health professionals.
 Knowing there’s a proactive strategy in place gives parents peace of mind.
 3. Prepares for Newborn Care- Caring for a newborn is both joyful and demanding.
 A postpartum plan can include who will handle nighttime feedings, how feeding will be managed (breastfeeding, pumping, formula), and what to do if complications arise.
 Having clarity helps reduce confusion and overwhelm.
 4. Clarifies Roles and Responsibilities- Tension can build quickly if expectations aren’t discussed beforehand.
 A postpartum plan allows partners to openly discuss who will do what—whether it's diaper changes, sibling care, grocery shopping, or emotional support.
 Clear communication upfront prevents resentment later.
 5. Builds a Stronger Support Network- Knowing who you can count on and when is key.
 A postpartum plan can include a list of people to call for help—family, friends, doulas, lactation consultants, or postpartum therapists.
 It ensures you're not scrambling to find support when you need it most.
 6. Encourages Realistic Expectations- Parenting isn't always intuitive, and the early days can be unpredictable.
 A plan helps parents set realistic expectations about sleep, feeding, bonding, and recovery.
 It fosters flexibility and grace for the learning curve ahead.
 Key Components of a Postpartum Plan Here are some common areas to cover in your plan: